 Performances

-The Skidmore Bandersnatchers – 2022-Present
+The Skidmore Bandersnatchers – 2022-2025

 Currently serving as President of the Skidmore Bandersnatchers, an audition-based a cappella group for lower voice parts.
 My role consists of organizing meeting times, scheduling rehearsals and performances, facilitating interclub communication, and fostering collaboration with other campus organizations.
 Most importantly, I strive to set a positive example for the rest of the group by maintaining a supportive and inclusive environment.
 I am forever grateful to be a member of the Banders.
 Photo by Kelly Dulac.

-The Sketchies – 2024-Present
+The Sketchies – 2024-2025

 Member of Skidmore’s premier sketch comedy group where I participate as both a writer and a performer.
 Photo by Kelly Dulac.